(please note that this post includes affiliate links. Read my full disclosures here.)

 Read: 5 Simple Ways to Improve your Child’s Reading Comprehension

-A Few Phonics Materials You Might Like:
+A Few Materials You Might Like for Teaching Phonics in Your Homeschool:

 Explode the Code books A, B, and C teach the letter names and sounds.
 You won’t need the teacher’s guide.
 They’re very simple and explicit.
 You’ll need to read the directions to your child and work alongside him until he’s reading independently.